poiyomi/PoiyomiDocs/blog/2024-06-01-documentation-updates/2024-06-01-documentation-updates.md

 hide_table_of_contents: true
 authors:
   bluwizard
-tags: [shader, docs, documentation, updates, website]
+keywords: [shader, docs, documentation, updates, website]
 ---

 Greetings!
 My name is BluWizard.
 I've been one of the recent active contributors to the Poiyomi Shaders Documentation, bringing everything up-to-date with 9.0 and finishing up some areas that needed attention.